Viyom/ups/udp.rst

 |ns3| supports a native implementation of UDP.
 It provides a connectionless,
 unreliable datagram packet service.
 Packets may be reordered or duplicated before they arrive.
-UDP generates and checks checksums to catch transmission errors.
+UDP calculates and checks checksums to catch transmission errors.

 This implementation inherits from a few common header classes in the ``src/network`` directory, so that user code can swap out implementations with minimal changes to